FedeDP/ncursesFM/README.md

 You can add whatever type of file you wish as bookmark from within ncursesFM.
 You can remove bookmarks too.
 * Search support: it will search your string in current directory tree.
 It can search your string inside archives too.
 * Basic print support through libcups.
-* shasum support (both printing file shasum/checking a given one), if built with openssl support.
 * Extract/compress files/folders through libarchive.
 * Long file operations are performed in a different thread.
 You'll get a notification when the job is done.
 * You can queue as many file operations as you wish, they'll be taken into care one by one.